nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Add Ingredient feature

 The add Ingredient feature is used by a `AddIngredientCommand` class.
+Multiple ingredients can be added at the same time using the syntax `add i/NAME,QUANTITY,UNIT i/INGREDIENT2,.. i/INGREDIENT3...`

 By calling `executeCommand` on the class, the steps will be executed as follows:
 - **Step1**